prodgang/prod/words/pre/poset.md

 - The subset partial order from above is also a lattice! $\land$ is the intersection $A \cap B$, $\lor$ is the union $A \cup B$.
 That $A \cap B$ is contained in both $A$ and $B$ is fairly obvious.
 That it is the greatest such subset is because if it were any bigger, it would contain elements that either weren't in $A$ or weren't in $B$.

-The last two examples are extremely important to keep in mind because in the next chapter because we'll see that productive numbers form a lattice which sort of sits halfway between the divisibility lattice and the subset lattice.
+The last two examples are extremely important to keep in mind because we'll eventually see that productive numbers form a lattice which sort of sits halfway between the divisibility lattice and the subset lattice.
 In short, $\sqsubseteq \ \cong \ | \ \land \subseteq $[^latref].

 [^latref]: This is kind of a joke but also not really.
 There are order-preserving maps (which alas aren't lattice homomorphisms) from productive numbers to both the divisibility order and the subset order.
 So it's halfway there to being the product in the category of posets, just without the universal property.